Mhari2410/Diabetes-Diet-Detection-using-ML/README.md

 # Diabetes-Diet-Detection-using-ML
 Machine learning-based system to predict diabetes and suggest suitable diet plans.
-Certainly, Haripriya!
-Here's your complete and corrected `README.md` for the **Mini Project: Diabetes Detection and Diet Plan Generation using Machine Learning**:

----

 ````markdown
 # 🩺 Diabetes Detection and Diet Plan Generation using Machine Learning